BohemiaInteractive/bi-db-migrations/README.md

     mig.migrateCmd({/*options*/});
 ```

-The listed methods all return a `Promise` and are equal to functions which
+The listed methods all return a `Promise` and are equal to functions that
 are executed when using the `CLI` interface.